2025-ilaria/project-/conclusion.md

 **🧠 CHOOSING OUR TOPIC**

 One of the initial challenges we faced was identifying a **suitable topic** that was both **culturally significant** and **underrepresented** in the ArCo Knowledge Graph.
-While many well-known cultural heritage sites were already documented with detailed metadata, finding a meaningful gap required careful exploration.
-Discovering that
-Teatro Massimo di Palermo, despite its status, lacked substantial structured data was both surprising and motivating.
+While many well-known cultural heritage sites were already documented with detailed information, finding a meaningful gap required careful exploration.
+Discovering that Teatro Massimo di Palermo, despite its status, lacked substantial structured data was both surprising and motivating.

-**📌 How we overcame it** ➡️ Doing research and running SPARQL queries on ArCo.
+**📌 How we overcame it** ➡️ Doing meticulous research and running SPARQL queries on ArCo.

 ---
 **🔍 SPARQL AND SEMANTIC EXPLORATION**

 Exploring the ArCo knowledge graph and comparing it with other cultural institutions, such as the Teatro Comunale of Bologna, allowed us to identify specific gaps.
-SPARQL proved to be a powerful but **complex tool**: although it was initially difficult to understand, we progressively learned how to craft more accurate queries and use them to verify the availability of data.
-A significant part of the challenge also lay in identifying the correct **ArCo properties** to use, selecting the appropriate vocabulary often required careful analysis and a deep understanding of the ontology’s structure.
+SPARQL proved to be a powerful but **complex tool**: although it was initially difficult to understand, we progressively learned how to write more accurate queries and use them to verify the availability of data.
+A significant part of the challenge consisted in identifying the correct **ArCo properties** to use, selecting the appropriate vocabulary often required careful analysis and a deep understanding of the ontology’s structure.

 **📌 How we overcame it** ➡️ Reading documentation and analyzing existing SPARQL queries.